Scientific: Sparaxis tricolor

 Landscape Use: Diminutive flower accent, container plant, gift pot plant

-Form & Character: Upright, and slender, cheerful
+Form & Character: Upright, slender, and cheerful.

 Seasonal Color: Flowers bloom over a long period during the spring.